Triumph (2021 film): Release

-The film was released theatrically on April 30, 2021.
+Triumph received a limited theatrical release in the United States on April 30, 2021.

 Reception

-Phuong Le of The Guardian awarded the film two stars out of five and wrote, "...this underdog, coming-of-age sports movie has a big heart but lacks the competency to execute its aspirational premise."

-Trace Sauveur of The Austin Chronicle also awarded the film two stars out of five and wrote, "Though good-natured, by the end it feels indistinguishable from an extended after-school special."

-Ben Kenigsberg of The New York Times gave the film a negative review and wrote that Mitte "sells Mike's tenacity, but the contrivances around him let him down."
+Phuong Le of The Guardian gave the film a score of two stars out of five and wrote that, "this underdog, coming-of-age sports movie has a big heart but lacks the competency to execute its aspirational premise."
+The Austin Chronicles Trace Sauveur also gave the film two stars out of five and wrote, "Though good-natured, by the end it feels indistinguishable from an extended after-school special."
+Ben Kenigsberg of The New York Times gave the film a negative review, writing that Mitte "sells Mike's tenacity, but the contrivances around him let him down."